-- a.
-Low Income Housing Experience: The Applicant/Co-Applicants must submit an addendum to the application providing a description of at least three prior low income housing projects which the Applicant/Co-Applicants developed and operated.
-The information in the addendum must include, at a minimum: (i) the name of the project and its location; (ii) the date the allocation of Tax Credits, or funds or financing to promote low income housing, was received; (iii) for prior low income housing projects located outside the State of Nevada, the identification of the allocating or administering authority and the contact person at the allocating or administrating authority; (iv) the placed in service date; (v) the period of time from commencement of lease-up to stabilized occupancy; (vi) current occupancy levels; and (vii) the permanent financing sources. - b.
-Additional Requirement: Special Needs Projects.
+a.
+Low Income Housing Experience: The Applicant/Co-Applicants must submit an Exhibit to the application providing a description of at least three prior low income housing projects which the Applicant/Co-Applicants developed and operated.
+The information in the addendum must include, at a minimum: (i) the name of the project and its location; (ii) the date the allocation of Tax Credits, or funds or financing to promote low income housing, was received; (iii) for prior low income housing projects located outside the State of Nevada, the identification of the allocating or administering authority and the contact person at the allocating or administrating authority; (iv) the placed in service date; (v) the period of time from commencement of lease-up to stabilized occupancy; (vi) current occupancy levels; and (vii) the permanent financing sources.

+b.
+Additional Requirement: for Special Needs Projects.
 Applicants/ Co-Applicants submitting an application proposing a Special Needs projects must demonstrate a minimum of three years of experience providing a service or assistance to persons with special needs.
-The information included in the application package must demonstrate the minimum of three years of experience and provide a summary of the supportive services provided to residents. - 2) Compliance History: All Applicants/Co-Applicants must provide an addendum to the application which identifies for each past low income housing Tax Credit project or low income housing project funding or financed with funds to promote low income housing which the Applicant/Co-Applicants developed and/or operated, or received or shared rights to control, sell or exchange a tax credit award or other federal or state awards for and which the Applicant is still is a legal party to, which: (i) states that the project is and always has been in compliance; or (ii) describes compliance violations within the past three years which were not cured within the applicable cure period and/or outstanding compliance violations cited during project monitoring reviews by federal, state or local funding/allocating agencies.
-The Applicant/Co-Applicant gives the Division permission to contact other State Housing Finance Agencies or local jurisdictions where the Applicant/Co-Applicant has completed LIHTC projects, or projects funded or financed with funds to promote low income housing, to discuss compliance history.
+The information included in the application package must demonstrate the minimum of three years of experience and provide a summary of the supportive services provided to residents.

-A low income housing project is defined as a project with restricted rents serving households whose gross income does not exceed 80% AMI subject to a minimum period of affordability.
+9 A low income housing project is defined as a project with restricted rents serving households whose gross income does not exceed 80% AMI subject to a minimum period of affordability.